pvdabeel/prolog/Documentation/Tests/README.md

 This test case checks the prover's handling of a direct self-dependency in the compile-time scope.
-The 'os-1.0' package lists itself as a compile-time dependency, creating an immediate cycle.
-The prover classifies this as a benign cycle (the dependency-level literal refers to a package already being resolved by an ancestor) and silently resolves it without a cycle-break assumption.
+The 'os-1.0' package lists itself as a compile-time dependency, creating an immediate cycle: building os requires os to already be installed.
+The prover breaks this with a single benign cycle-break assumption on os:install.

-**Expected:** The prover should produce a clean plan with all four packages and no cycle-break assumptions or verify steps.
-This matches Portage's behavior for self-referential dependency-level cycles.
+**Expected:** The prover should produce a plan with all four packages and one benign cycle-break assumption on os:install.
+Emerge handles the same case silently;
+cycle-break assumptions are benign (exit 1, not a domain assumption).

 ![test03](test03/test03.svg)